jhpyle/docassemble/_docs/objects.md

 has no effect; you need to use [`.set_attributes()`] to set them.

 <a name="DAFile.slurp"></a>The `.slurp()` method reads the contents of
-the file and returns them as a value.
+the file and returns them as a text value.

 {% highlight python %}
 contents = the_file.slurp()
 {% endhighlight %}

+By default, the `.slurp()` method attempts to automatically decode text files using the `utf8` encoding.
+To turn off this automatic decoding feature, call it with `.slurp(auto_decode=False)`.

 <a name="DAFile.readlines"></a>The `.readlines()` method reads the
 contents of the file, line-by-line, and returns the lines as a list.